 - You fully own yourself — your body in space and your labor through time.

 - You fully own the material property you create or acquire from the unowned natural commons by combining it with your labor or body.

 - You have the right and responsibility to control your own body, actions, property, and use of the commons, but you may use neither fraud nor initiated force to interfere with the same rights of others.

 Geolibertarians agree with libertarians about self-ownership, private material property, and the principle of non-aggression.
 Geolibertarians agree with socialists that there is a natural commons to which all persons have an equal right.
 Geolibertarians agree with greens that the natural commons of the Earth must be protected.

 Natural resources are everything except persons and the wealth that they have produced, and thus include underground minerals, metals, and oil; wildlife, including forests; the genetic variety of life; oceans, lakes, and streams; the atmosphere, wind, precipitation, and sunlight; and land.

 For the purposes of economics, land is any naturally-occurring space that can be useful for production — surface land, seabed, water surfaces, airways, orbits, and electromagnetic spectrum.

 Does the need for a resource require that it be shared?

 Some Geoists argue that because land is necessary to live and be free, it should not be owned or must be shared.
-However, this argument can be applied to many kinds of goods: air, water, food, clothing, shelter, heat, education, tools, employment, health care, child care, etc. The need for land (and other natural resources) is not why persons deserve equal access to them.
+However, this argument can be applied to many kinds of produced goods: food, clothing, shelter, heat, education, tools, employment, health care, child care, etc. The need for land (and other natural resources) is not why persons deserve equal access to them.
 Rather, it's because those resources are natural and not produced by other persons.